24. 1850-1950 Women’s Industrial Revolution

 - The Stanford History Education Group has a number of lesson plans about women in World History.

-Hannah Goode: excerpt
+Hannah Goode: Excerpt

 "I work at Mr. Wilson's mill.
 I think the youngest child is about 7.
 I daresay there are 20 under 9 years.
 It is about half past five by our clock at home when we go in....We come out at seven by the mill.
 We never stop to take our meals, except at dinner.